 The visit to the company is then followed by the Revenue officers' review of samples of tax returns and supporting schedules to gauge the status of the company's tax compliance.

-It is therefore important, if the officers have detected any matter or issue, for the company to deal with that matter or issue straight away and within the 3 months time period, as failure to do so could prove to be costly to the company.
+It is therefore important for company staff to deal with BOV matters or issues straight away and within the 3 months time period.

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.